jarretebarnett/reactportfolio/README.md

 # React Portfolio

-Provided in this repository is a responsive portfolio which serves as a showcase of assignment work and personal projects.
+Provided in this repository is a responsive portfolio structured with React.js, which serves as a showcase of assignment work and personal projects.
 This will continue to grow over time as projects become more abundant.

 ## Components